trainpredator/x-ui-multi-installer/README.md

 ✅ **Custom Instance Names** - Use any name you want (e.g., `my-panel`, `backup-ui`, `test-server`)

-✅ **Multiple Installation Sources** - Install from GitHub releases or local files
+✅ **Multiple Installation Sources** - Install from GitHub releases or local files or URL

 ✅ **Smart Detection** - Automatically finds existing instances

 ✅ **Complete Isolation** - Each instance has separate database and configuration

-✅ **Easy Management** - Interactive menu and command-line support
+✅ **Easy Management** - Interactive menu and command-line for each instance

-✅ **Safe Uninstallation** - Remove instances with database preservation options
+✅ **Security Action** - Randomize admin credentials and Configure unique ports for each instance

 ## Quick Installation